MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/07-Ex2-introduction-drive-exercise.md

+---
+lab:
+  title: 'Exercise 2: Drive business outcomes using Microsoft 365 Copilot'
+  description: In this exercise, you step into the role of a Northwind Traders executive who plans to use Microsoft 365 Copilot to complete a series of high-impact tasks.
+Through these activities, you can see firsthand how Copilot and AI-powered assistants can elevate strategic thinking, improve organizational alignment, and help you deliver measurable results—faster and with greater confidence.
+  duration: 12 minutes
+  level: 200
+  islab: true
+  primarytopics:
+    - Microsoft 365
+    - Microsoft 365 Copilot
+---

 # Exercise 2: Drive business outcomes using Microsoft 365 Copilot
 ---
 In today’s fast-paced business environment, executives are expected to make faster, smarter, and more strategic decisions, often with limited time and complex data.
 Microsoft 365 Copilot is designed to help leaders meet this challenge head-on.
 By combining the power of artificial intelligence with the familiarity of Microsoft 365 apps, Copilot enables executives to transform information into insight, streamline strategic planning, and focus their attention where it matters most: driving business outcomes.